 Looking for a quick read?
 Click here to jump to the summary.

 Soft and fuzzy, the Nest sleep mask is as comfy on the face as it is effective at blocking out light.
-Save 8% on your Nest purchase with the code SLEEPOP8!
+Save with code NESTLOVE

 Looking to improve your sleep mask game?
 Check out my best reviewed sleep masks!